Amrutha-J822/MCP-A2A-OrderAgent-CLI/README.md

 - 📊 **Query Data**: fetch and filter RDS order records
 - 🔍 **Observe & Debug**: trace agent decisions in real time

+**🧠 AI Customer Order Agent** is a part of it where we can anything about your customers' orders in natural language—by voice or text—and instantly get the latest status, totals, dates, or any other field you need.
+Features are:
+- 🔄**Voice & Text Input**
+  Leverage the Web Speech API for seamless "click-to-talk" queries, or type any question in the browser.
+- 🗂️**Multi-LLM Extraction**
+  First tries your custom MCP–A2A bridge (Perplexity/Vapi.ai agent under the hood), then falls back to Mistral if needed.
+- 🔍**Dynamic Field Lookup**
+    Your query can ask for **any** column—status, total, rating, items, address, etc.—and the agent will map your phrasing to the correct database field.
+- 📊**AWS RDS Integration**
+  Safely fetches your customer_orders from a managed PostgreSQL instance.
+- ☁️**Cloud-native Deployment**
+    Two Render web services—one for the **MCP–A2A bridge**, one for the **FastAPI app**—guarantee zero-downtime, public HTTPS endpoints, and automatic rebuilds on git push.
 ---

 ## 🏆 Hackathon Highlights